mckenzielee/Qi-Docs/docs/Qi_Types.rst

 SdsTypeProperty
 ---------------

-An SdsTypeProperty is used to define the collection of fields or Properties in an SdsType.
+The Properties collection define the fields in an SdsType.
-An instance of an SdsType is represented by its Properties or members.
-The maximum number of Properties that can define a compound key is three.

 The following table shows the required and optional SdsTypeProperty fields.
 Fields that are not included are reserved for internal SDS use.